-British High Commissioner’s Speech at the Queen’s Baton Relay Reception
+British High Commissioner's speech at the Queen's Baton Relay reception in Tanzania

-HE Sarah Cooke hosts a reception at her Residence the Queen’s Baton coming to Tanzania.
+HE Sarah Cooke hosts a reception at her Residence in celebration of the Queen's Baton coming to Tanzania.

 Thank you to the Muda Dancers, That was a lovely performance to the charity Commonwealth song ‘Sing’ by British singer Gary Barlow and the Commonwealth Band.

 Gary and his team travelled across the Commonwealth to bring together so many beautiful voices.Money raised from the song went to the Queen Elizabeth Diamond Jubilee Trust.We asked Muda to do a dance representing the values of the Commonwealth: tolerance, inclusivity and peace.Thank you.